rei/rei-cedar-docs/docs/components/input/README.md

                 "description": "Sets the field to required and displays the text “Required” next to the input label."
               },
               {
+                "name": "optional",
+                "type": "boolean",
+                "default": "false",
+                "description": "Displays '(optional)' text next to the input label."
+              },
+              {
+                "name": "error",
+                "type": "boolean",
+                "default": "false",
+                "description": "Sets the input to an error state, displays the `error` slot if one is present."
+              },
+              {
+                "name": "helperPosition",
+                "type": "string",
+                "default": "bottom",
+                "description": "Sets the position of the `helper-text` slot.
+Possible options are: {  ‘top’  |  ‘bottom’  }."
+              },
+              {
+                "name": "background",
+                "type": "string",
+                "default": "primary",
+                "description": "Set which background color the input is being rendered on.
+Adjusts styling to ensure accessibility.
+Possible options are: {  ‘primary’  |  ‘secondary’  }."
+              },
+              {
                 "name": "size",
                 "type": "string",
                 "default": "medium",